thangarajvisolve/Sample/README.markdown

 		$ cluster.name: graylog2

-* Download elasticsearch-servicewrapper into your elasticserach/bin installation directory and unpack it there,using the following link from the terminal from the same directory where elastic search was installed.
+* Download elasticsearch-servicewrapper into your elasticserach/bin installation directory and unpack it there,using the following commands from the terminal

 		$ wget https://github.com/elasticsearch/elasticsearch-servicewrapper/zipball/master